HydroModPy/HydroModPy/docs/readthedocs/source/scientific/hydrology/stream-ocean-and-drainage-semantics.rst

 - in the current Boussinesq slice, it is implemented as a top-drainage operator driven by conductance and activation above the top elevation.

+The simulated active network is a post-processed diagnostic built on top of this drainage outflow.
+It should be read as an emergent active-drainage signal, not as a prescribed stream boundary.
+See :doc:`simulated-active-network` for the distinction between local ``outflow_drain``, routed ``accumulation_flux``, and a thresholded active-network mask.

 What They Are Not
 -----------------